 Some pharmaceuticals are very expensive, and to help ensure these are appropriately targeted PHARMAC manages panels of expert doctors to apply the criteria on which patients can access treatment.

 Panels are currently maintained for:

-- · Cystic Fibrosis;
+- Cystic Fibrosis;

-- · Gaucher's Disease;
+- Gaucher's Disease;

-- Multiple Sclerosis;

-- Pulmonary Arterial Hypertension;

-- Treatments for Gastro Intestinal Stromal Tumours (imatinib, dasatinib) and chronic myeloid leukaemia (dasatinib); and

-- Haemophilia treatments (in addition to the National Haemophilia Treaters' Group).
+- Haemophilia treatments (in addition to the National Haemophilia Treaters' Group);

+- Multiple Sclerosis; and

+- Pulmonary Arterial Hypertension.

 Output 1.4 Named Patient Pharmaceutical Assessment